Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations: Tip-Over Stability Study of Aerial Systems

-\section{Force-Angle Tip-Over Stability Measure}
+\subsection{Force-angle tip-over stability measure}

-In this section, we present the offline force-angle stability measure from physical experiments with the fully-actuated aerial vehicle in Sec.~\ref{sec:platform} following the methods in \citep{force_angle, force_angle_book}. \new{Furthermore, we derive tip-over avoidance guidelines for hardware design based on the force-angle stability measure.}

-During the physical experiments, the platform came into contact with a flat surface by pushing toward it and then slid on the surface.
+This section presents the offline force-angle stability measure from physical experiments with the fully-actuated aerial vehicle in Sec.~\ref{sec:platform} following the methods in \citep{force_angle, force_angle_book}.
+During the physical experiments, the platform came into contact with a flat surface on the ceiling by pushing toward it and then slid on the surface.
 While sliding, tip-over instability arises when the robot body undergoes rotation, leading to a decrease in the number of contact points.
 Eventually, all remaining contact points align along a single line, known as the tip-over axis.
-For the studied platform with three omniwheels in Fig.~\ref{fig:wheel_num}, tip-over axes are defined as the lines that join all contact points of the support polygon based on their graphical nature.
+For the studied platform with three omniwheels in Fig.~\ref{fig:wheel_num}, tip-over axes are defined as the lines that join all contact points of the support polygon.
 The force-angle stability measure monitors the tip-over stability using a resultant force vector and a candidate angle about each tip-over axis.
 This force vector captures the effects of forces and torques acting on the \ac{com} of the system that contribute to the tip-over instability about the corresponding tip-over axis.
 The candidate angle indicates the tip-over status about the corresponding tip-over axis under the effects of the resultant force vector.
 The tip-over stability measure of the whole system is thus given by a measure of the most crucial tip-over axis around which the tip-over occurs first.

 In the following, we introduce a support pattern associated with the support polygon and its tip-over axes.
 The support pattern is considered as a stable region within which no tip-over occurs.
 Furthermore, the resultant force vector definition is presented for the studied system and a candidate angle that presents the tip-over status is defined based on the location of the resultant force vector \ac{wrt} the support pattern.
 The resulting data from experiments are used to display the force-angle stability measure of the whole system and derive tip-over avoidance guidelines for hardware design.
-All vectors in this section are defined in the body frame.
+All vectors in this section are defined in the body frame $\mathcal{F}_B$.

-\subsection{The Support Pattern}
+\subsubsection{The Support Pattern}